bluz71/nvim-linefly/README.md

 - Possibly trimmed.
-A maximum of four path components will be displayed for a filename; if a filename is more deeply nested then only the four most significant components, including the filename, will be displayed with an ellipses `…` prefix used to indicate path trimming.
+A maximum of four path components will be displayed for a filename; if a filename is more deeply nested then only the four most significant components, including the filename, will be displayed with an ellipsis prefix symbol used to indicate path trimming.

 Highlight Groups And Colors
 ---------------------------